Green computing: Data center power

 Data centers, which have been criticized for their extraordinarily high energy demand, are a primary focus for proponents of green computing.
 According to a Greenpeace study, data centers represent 21% of the electricity consumed by the IT sector, which is about 382 billion kWh a year.

 Data centers can potentially improve their energy and space efficiency through techniques such as storage consolidation and virtualization.
 Many organizations are aiming to eliminate underused servers, resulting in lower energy usage.
 The U.S. federal government set a minimum 10% reduction target for data center energy usage by 2011.
 With the aid of a self-styled ultra-efficient evaporative cooling technology.
 Google Inc. claims to have reduced its energy consumption to 50% of the industry average.

+Cryptocurrency mining, particularly for proof-of-work currencies like Bitcoin, also uses significant amounts of energy globally.
+Advocates have argued that cryptocurrency can help to drive investment in green energy.

 Operating system support

 Microsoft Windows has included limited PC power management features since Windows 95.
 These initially provided for stand-by (suspend-to-RAM) and a monitor low power state.
 Further iterations of Windows added hibernate (suspend-to-disk) and support for the ACPI standard.
 Windows 2000 was the first NT-based operating system to include power management.
 This required major changes to the underlying operating system architecture and a new hardware driver model.
 Windows 2000 also introduced Group Policy, a technology that allowed administrators to centrally configure most Windows features.
 However, power management was not one of those features.
 This is probably because the power management settings design relied upon a connected set of per-user and per-machine binary registry values, effectively leaving it up to each user to configure their own power management settings.

 This approach, which is not compatible with Windows Group Policy, was repeated in Windows XP.
 The reasons for this design decision by Microsoft are not known, and it has resulted in heavy criticism.
 Microsoft significantly improved this in Windows Vista by redesigning the power management system to allow basic configuration by Group Policy.
 The support offered is limited to a single per-computer policy.
 Windows 7 retains these limitations but includes refinements for timer coalescing, processor power management, and display panel brightness.
 The most significant change in Windows 7 is in the user experience.
 The prominence of the default High Performance power plan has been reduced with the aim of encouraging users to save power.

-Third-party PC power management software adds features beyond those present in the Windows operating system.
+Third-party PC power management software for adds features beyond those built-in to the Windows operating system.
 Most products offer Active Directory integration and per-user/per-machine settings with the more advanced offering multiple power plans, scheduled power plans, anti-insomnia features and enterprise power usage reporting.
-Vendors include 1E NightWatchman, Data Synergy PowerMAN, Faronics Power Save, Verdiem SURVEYOR.

 Linux systems started to provide laptop-optimized power-management in 2005, with power-management options being mainstream since 2009.